willdalh/generative-modeling-projects/README.md

 ## 3D Minecraft Steve
 For this project, I utilized my [gan-kit](https://github.com/willdalh/gan-kit).
-I experimented with this dataset because I was curious to see how interpolations between two arbitrary latent vectors would create an animation.
+I experimented with a self-made dataset consisting of different perspectives of Steve because I was curious to see how interpolations between two arbitrary latent vectors would create an animation.
 For models trained on faces, interpolations between two latent vectors will generate a smooth transition as seen [here](https://miro.medium.com/max/960/0*dwtvGrRWRAUJuZm4.gif).

 ### Dataset